 Noah’s Ark Pre-School offers your child a warm, nurturing and caring environment.
 We are committed to helping your child grow, learn and relate in a safe, structured way.
 All that we do is inspired by our Christian ethos and values and we welcome children of all faiths and none.

 Noah’s Ark Pre-School has been established since 1987 and is run by Caterham Community Church.

 We seek to provide a safe and secure environment, which helps your child flourish and be confident, relaxed and happy.
 We provide a loving, secure space, in which each child is cared for both as an individual and as they relate to others.
 In all our activities we seek to teach and show, by example, how to care for each other and for the world about us.

 Our activities include supervised free and adult structured play within different areas such as construction, role play, small world, play dough, messy play, group work, story and singing time.

 We arrange for visitors known to us to come and lead the children in different activities such as story-telling, carpentry, computer skills, dance, music etc.

 Children learn through play, so all of our activities are designed to help stimulate their interest and understanding of themselves and of the world around them.
-They have access to a range of provided and free choice activities, which help them develop into well rounded individuals.
+They have access to a range of provided and free choice activities, which help them to develop into well rounded individuals.

 Our group activities allow each child to understand the importance of good listening skills and help them progress into their next stage of learning.

-We have a snack bar each morning and afternoon session, which provides fruit, salad items and healthy options along with a choice of milk or water.
+We have a food bar each morning and afternoon session, which provides fruit, salad items and healthy options along with a choice of milk or water.
 Each child can bring in a named, filled water bottle to access during each session.

 Welfare & well-being